 Cons: Expensive.
 The procedure can be painful and is not effective for women with hormonal imbalances, or certain skin and hair colour.

 Pros: Safe and cost effective.

 Cons: May take some time to show results.

-- Turmeric has antibacterial property and prevents skin infections.
+- Turmeric has antibacterial properties and prevents skin infections.
 Make a paste with one teaspoon of turmeric and one of water.
-Apply to the area of your face that has unwanted hair and leave on for 10–15 minutes.
-Once the mixture is dry, wipe off with a wet cloth to remove.
+Apply to the area of your face that has unwanted hair and leave on for 10-15 minutes.
+Once the mixture is dry, wipe off with a wet cloth.

-- Beat an egg white and one tablespoon of sugar and one tablespoon of cornflour to make a smooth paste.
-Apply to the area of your face that has unwanted hair, and once the mixture is dry, pull the mask off with the unwanted hair.
+- Beat an egg white with one tablespoon of sugar and one tablespoon of cornflour to make a smooth paste.
+Apply to the area of the face that has unwanted hair, and once the mixture is dry, pull the mask off with the unwanted hair.

-- Mix together one tablespoon of sugar, one teaspoon of honey and a few drops of lemon juice in a microwave dish.
-Heat for two to three minutes, remove from the microwave and mix well to form a paste.
+- Mix one tablespoon of sugar, one teaspoon of honey and a few drops of lemon juice in a microwave-safe dish.
+Heat until hot, remove from the microwave and mix well to form a paste.
 Allow to cool, and when slightly warm, apply to the face and then, using a strip of cloth, press down on the area and pull cloth off in the opposite direction in which your hair is growing.

 Do you have a preferred method of hair removal?
 Or a natural remedy you can share?
 Why not share your tips in the comments section below?